-ÿ1.
-You acquired the stock after June 30, 1958, upon original issuance from a domestic corporation (or the stock was acquired by a partnership in which you were a partner continuously from the date the stock was issued until the time of the loss).
+1. You acquired the stock after June 30, 1958, upon original issuance from a domestic corporation (or the stock was acquired by a partnership in which you were a partner continuously from the date the stock was issued until the time of the loss).

-ÿ2.
-If the stock was issued before November 7, 1978, it was issued under a written plan that met the requirements of Regulations section 1.1244(c)-1(f), and when that plan was adopted, the corporation was treated as a small business corporation under Regulations section 1.1244(c)-2(c).
+2. If the stock was issued before November 7, 1978, it was issued under a written plan that met the requirements of Regulations section 1.1244(c)-1(f), and when that plan was adopted, the corporation was treated as a small business corporation under Regulations section 1.1244(c)-2(c).

-ÿ3.
-If the stock was issued after November 6, 1978, the corporation was treated as a small business corporation, at the time the stock was issued, under Regulations section ÿ4.
-The stock was issued for money or other property (excluding stock or securities).
+3. If the stock was issued after November 6, 1978, the corporation was treated as a small business corporation, at the time the stock was issued, under Regulations section 1.1244(c)-2(b).

-1.1244(c)-2(b).
 To be treated as a small business corporation, the total amount of money and other property received by the corporation for its stock as a contribution to capital and paid-in surplus generally may not exceed \$1 million.